-School of Astronomy and Space Sciences, University of Chinese Academy of Sciences, 19A Yuquan Road, Beijing 100049, People's Republic of China
+52 School of Astronomy and Space Sciences, University of Chinese Academy of Sciences, 19A Yuquan Road, Beijing 100049, People's Republic of China

-National Astronomical Observatories of China, 20A Datun Road, Beijing 100020, People's Republic of China

-Department of Physics & Astronomy, University of Nevada, Las Vegas 4505 S. Maryland Pkwy, Las Vegas, NV, 89154-4002, USA

-Department of Astronomy, School of Physics and Astronomy, Shanghai Jiao Tong University, Shanghai 200240, China
+53 National Astronomical Observatories of China, 20A Datun Road, Beijing 100020, People's Republic of China 54 Department of Astronomy, School of Physics and Astronomy, Shanghai Jiao Tong University, Shanghai 200240, People's Republic of China Received 2021 April 23; revised 2021 June 8; accepted 2021 July 8; published 2021 November 26

-ABSTRACT
+Abstract

-We present the first results from the ongoing, intensive, multi-wavelength monitoring program of the luminous Seyfert 1 galaxy Mrk 817.
-While this AGN was, in part, selected for its historically unobscured nature, we discovered that the X-ray spectrum is highly absorbed, and there are new blueshifted, broad and narrow UV absorption lines, which suggest that a dust-free, ionized obscurer located at the inner broad line region partially covers the central source.
-Despite the obscuration, we measure UV and optical continuum reverberation lags consistent with a centrally illuminated Shakura-Sunyaev thin accretion disk, and measure reverberation lags associated with the optical broad line region, as expected.
-However, in the first 55 days of the campaign, when the obscuration was becoming most extreme, we observe a de-coupling of the UV continuum and the UV broad emission line variability.
-The correlation recovers in the next 42 days of the campaign, as Mrk 817 enters a less obscured state.
-The short C IV and Ly $\alpha$ lags suggest that the accretion disk extends beyond the UV broad line region.
+We present the first results from the ongoing, intensive, multiwavelength monitoring program of the luminous Seyfert 1 galaxy Mrk 817.
+While this active galactic nucleus was, in part, selected for its historically unobscured nature, we discovered that the X-ray spectrum is highly absorbed, and there are new blueshifted, broad, and narrow UV absorption lines, which suggest that a dust-free, ionized obscurer located at the inner broad-line region partially covers the central source.
+Despite the obscuration, we measure UV and optical continuum reverberation lags associated with the optical broad-line region, as expected.
+However, in the first 55 days of the campaign, when the obscuration was becoming most extreme, we observe a de-coupling of the UV continuum and the UV broad emission-line variability.
+The correlation recovered in the next 42 days of the campaign, as Mrk 817 entered a less obscured state.
+The short C IV and Ly α lags suggest that the accretion disk extends beyond the UV broad-line region.